paulgun/teslaprep/model_3_checklist.md

 ## SECTION G - Optional equipment
-1. [ ] Check for front license plate bracket (if applicable in your region)
-1. [ ] Check for the towing eye under the frunk mat
+1. [ ] Check for the towing eye under the frunk mat (if fitted)
-1. [ ] Maryland state deliveries should include Tesla's official inflation kit (usually stowed in trunk)
 1. [ ] Verify that any additional floor mats are included (if ordered)

+RELEASE NOTES:
+20231225 forked AU variant
+flip left and right on doors, menus etc no monroney sticker